alijah1696/CS-40-HW1/README.md

   Input -
     Injected rows and original rows can be differentiated by their infusion sequence of non-digit bytes.
     Images are atleast a 2x2 grid
-  Corruption -
+    The input can come from both stdin or from a file Corruption -
     The corrupted images originate from "plain" PGM files(P2) Each original row is terminated by a newline character (\n) that remains unchanged.